emustudio/emuStudio/docs/_documentation/user/_doc/brainduck/index.md

 - End-of-line code (solved in `brainduck-terminal`)
 - End-of-file behavior (solved in `brainduck-cpu` and `brainduck-terminal`)

-The solution is spread across the plug-ins, as you can see in the parentheses.
-Chapters devoted to plug-ins' description contain specific information.
+The solution is spread across the plugins, as you can see in the parentheses.
+Chapters devoted to plugins' description contain specific information.

 ## BrainDuck for emuStudio